 For information about LHB products, community services and social service programs, call 800.542.3697 or314.423.4333, or see the website http://www.lhbindustries.com

-*This information is from an external source (Lighthouse for the Blind-Saint Louis (LHB)).
+(i)Source/Reference: Lighthouse for the Blind-Saint Louis (LHB).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.